etsy/open-api/docs/migration-guide.md

 ### How can I provide feedback on the API?

 If you’d like to report an issue or provide feedback on the API design or documentation, please [open an issue in Github](https://github.com/etsy/open-api/issues/new/choose).
+Note that by submitting your feedback, we have the right to use it.

+Legalese-wise, this means it’s considered non-confidential and non-proprietary to you, and you grant Etsy a non-exclusive, worldwide, royalty-free, irrevocable, sub-licensable, perpetual license to use and publish those ideas and materials for any purpose, without compensation to you.

+### Is the OpenAPI open source?

+Etsy’s OpenAPI is not open source, but we do want you to have access to the API design and documentation, and we welcome your feedback.
+Use of the API is subject to Etsy’s [API Terms of Use](https://www.etsy.com/legal/api), along with Etsy’s primary [Terms of Use](https://www.etsy.com/legal/terms-of-use/), [Privacy Policy](https://www.etsy.com/legal/privacy/), and other applicable House Rules.

 ## Summary of Changes